History and Heritage

 London-based McFarlane Latter were appointed as architects, interior designers and project managers - based on the company’s 30+ years’ experience in cinema and theatre design.

-The 2 screens seat 58 and 52 people respectively, and feature industry-leading cinema projectors for astounding picture clarity, 7.1 Dolby surround sound (the most advanced system currently available), and luxurious faux leather seating by the French-based specialists Quinette Gallay.
+The two screens seat 58 and 52 people respectively, and feature industry-leading cinema projectors for astounding picture clarity, 7.1 Dolby surround sound (the most advanced system currently available), and luxurious faux leather seating by the French-based specialists Quinette Gallay.

 Together with a revitalised foyer and box office, a new kiosk, refreshed bar area and specially-designed lift for disabled access, the new cinema benefits from a colour palette and design scheme inspired by the area’s location - with natural colours and coastal touches.